cnnrrss/ten-x-coder/frameworks/aws/DynamoDB.md

 ## Enterprise Grade

-- **ACID transactions** - native, server-side support for transations, simplifying the developer experience and enabling enterprise scale/perf benefits to broad set of mission-critical workloads.
+- **ACID transactions** - native, server-side support for transations, simplifying the developer experience and enabling enterprise scale/perf benefits to broad set of mission-critical workloads

-- **Encryption at rest** (by default).
+- **Encryption of data at rest** (by default).
 Uses keys stored in AWS KMS

 - **Point-in-time recovery** (PITR) can be enabled for DynamoDB.
-PITR provides continuous backups, can restore that table to any point in time _to the second_ during the preceding 35 days.
+PITR provides continuous backups, can restore that table to any point in time _to the second_ during the preceding 35 days

 - **On-demand backup and restore**. (not encrypted by default)

 ### TTL